egreuel/asv_path_planner/docs/_build/html/_sources/Introduction.rst.txt

     Velocity Obstacle dividing the velocity space in three areas

-From the hard constrains, the VO and the COLREG contrains, we determined a space in velocity space in which any velocity leads to avoid the collision.
+From the hard constrains, the VO and the COLREG contrains, we determined a space in the velocity space in which any choosen velocity avoids the collision.
 The velocity space is discretized to select the optimal velocity.
 This is done in velocity steps from 0 to the maximum possible speed of the OS and a course angle of 0-360 degrees.
 The so-called discretized velocity space.
 The finer the steps are, the more velocities are obtained which have an effect on the speed of the algorithm.
+For every velocity in the discretized velocity space it is checked wether they are inside the VO and COLREG constrains or outside.
+Every velocity outside the constrains is a velocity which assures that a collision is avoided.
+To select the optimal velocity out of those, a cost function is implemented (see :ref:`cost function <cost function>`).
+The more the speed deviates from the current speed, the higher the cost.
+The more the course deviates from the desired course, the higher the cost.
+As mentioned before, an evasive maneuver should be clearly visible.
+We have defined a course change of 30 degrees here.
+The further the course difference is from the new speed to the current speed, the higher the cost:

+.. _cost function:

+$$J = w_1\cdot\Delta(\theta_{des}-\theta_{free}) + w_2\cdot\Delta(v_{des}-v_{free}) + w_3\cdot\Delta(\theta_{OS+30}-\theta_{free})$$

+$w_1$, $w_2$ and $w_3$ are the weights to set the cost function and were determined experimentally.
+With this cost function the new velocity for the OS is calculated.
+In :numref:`discrete` the new velocity is displayed as a blue arrow.
+In this example it is a right crossing scenario and the OS has to avoid the collision by changing its course to starboard and crossing behind the TS.

 .. _discrete:
 .. figure:: img/2_row_discrete_vel_space_cropped.svg